Institute Course Descriptions

 The focus of all Making Math Real courses is on developing math comprehension through methods specifically engineered to foster students’ abilities to activate and sustain working memory throughout problem solving.
 Course participants learn to successfully guide students’ integration of concepts and their respective procedures while continuously developing the necessary cognitive tools for activating and sustaining working memory.

-Optional units of credit are available for each course at the low cost of $89 per unit, paid directly to California State University East Bay Continuing Education, on the first day of class.
+Optional units of credit are available for each course at the low cost of $89 per unit, paid directly to California State University East Bay Continuing Education, on the last day of class.

 CLICK on the COURSE TITLES below to expand full descriptions of each course’s content and topics.